Iran targets Israeli bases across Syrian frontier, Israel pounds Syria

 “But I can say that in terms of our purpose, we focused less on personnel and more on capabilities and hardware ... to inflict long-term damage on the Iranian military establishment in Syria.
 We assess it will take substantial time to replenish.”

-Tensions between Israel and Iran had already spilled over in Syria, worrying Russia, which want to stabilize Assad’s rule.
+The Israelis fear that Iran and its Lebanese guerrilla ally Hezbollah are turning Syria into a new front against them.
+Israel says its occasional strikes in Syria aim to foil that.

 Iran vowed retaliation after a suspected Israeli air strike last month killed seven of its military personnel in a Syrian air base.

 Israel regards Iran as its biggest threat, and has repeatedly targeted Iranian forces and allied militia in Syria.

+The Trump administration cast its hard tack against the Iranian nuclear deal as a response, in part, to Tehran’s military interventions in the region.

 Thursday’s flare-up came hours after Israeli Prime Minister Benjamin Netanyahu returned from a visit to Moscow, where he discussed Syria concerns with Russian President Vladimir Putin.